Izenda7Series/docs/install/doc_installation_guide.rst

             #.
 Set ``cloudEnable="true"`` to use the Azure option, then enter the server IP, port and password.

-      -  Optionally change the default quartz thread count settings by two ways as below.
-These options are available from version 2.13.1.
+      -  Optionally change the default quartz thread count settings.
+This option is available from version 2.13.1.

-            * In ``<configSections>`` element, add quartz configure section.
+            #.
+In ``<configSections>`` element, add quartz configure section to create the quartz configuration.
 For example:

                   .. code-block:: mxml